sydhonyouti/sydhonyouti/README.md

 - 👋 Hi, I’m @sydhonyouti

-- 🌱 I’m currently learning Computer Science at Harding University
+- 🌱 I’m currently a Computer Science major at Harding University

 - 👩🏽‍💻💻 The different uploads are different projects I have worked on as a student at Harding